Hamas' top political leader is killed in Iran in strike that risks triggering all-out regional war

 As a show of support for Hamas, Hezbollah has been exchanging fire almost daily with Israel across the Israeli-Lebanese border in a simmering but deadly conflict that has repeatedly threatened to escalate into all-out war.
 The Houthis and Iraqi and Syrian militias have also fired rockets and drones at Israel and at American bases in the region, though most have been intercepted.

-Associated Press writers Amir Vahdat in Tehran, Iran, David Rising in Bangkok and Jon Gambrell in Ubud, Indonesia, contributed to this report.
+Associated Press writers Amir Vahdat in Tehran, Iran; Kareem Chehayeb in Beirut; David Rising in Bangkok; and Jon Gambrell in Ubud, Indonesia, contributed to this report.

 Find more of AP's coverage at https://apnews.com/hub/israel-hamas-war